Robin Docs

 API Keys

 Each Robin app has a unique API key, which Robin uses to identify an app.
-You can find it on either the or on your Robin dashboard.
+You can find it on either the get started or api config page on your Robin dashboard.